okx/xlayer-docs/developer/snapshots/setup-erigon-rpc.md

 mkdir -p /data/erigon
 cd /data/erigon
 # Download the snapshot from the snapshot page
-# Replace with the actual download link from the snapshot page
+# Replace with the actual download link from the snapshot page, or you can directly download it from https://static.okex.org/cdn/chain/xlayer/snapshot/index.html
 wget <snapshot-url-from-snapshot-page>
 ```